 There’s no need to travel anywhere as there’s no physical lab or site where the study is taking place.
 Thanks to this, online card sorting allows you to test as many respondents as you want, achieving results with statistical significance much more easily.

 Online card sorting tools provide you with deep analytics, easy-to-read graphs and data charts, as well as easily shareable reports from your studies.
-You can get insights in the matter of minutes.
+You can get insights in a matter of minutes.

 Pros of online card sorting